gabriele130/Wikenfarma2/replit.md

 ## Overview

-WikenFarma is a comprehensive pharmaceutical management system designed to centralize and automate various business operations including order management, customer relations, inventory control, and integrations with external services.
-The system handles multiple customer types (private customers, pharmacies, wholesalers, and doctors) and provides complete workflow automation from order placement to delivery tracking.
+WikenFarma is a comprehensive pharmaceutical management system designed to centralize and automate various business operations.
+The application manages private orders, pharmacy and wholesaler operations, customer databases (doctors, pharmacies, wholesalers), inventory management, shipments, commissions, and integrations with external systems like eBay, Gestline, Odoo, GLS, PharmaEVO, and various ecommerce platforms.

-### Latest Requirements (January 2025)
-- **WIKENSHIP**: Integration of private orders (WooCommerce + eBay) → GestLine frontier table + ODOO analytics
-- **Commission System**: 15% revenue-based for Informatori, point-based system for Doctors
-- **ISF Management**: Dipendenti (fixed salary) vs Liberi Professionisti (fixed + cut-off + percentage)
-- **Pharmacy Orders**: PharmaEVO integration with GestLine bridge + ODOO tagging
-- **Analytics Dashboard**: Multi-dimensional revenue analysis with temporal comparisons
-- **Shareable Medical Reports**: Read-only informatori dashboards with individual doctor tables
+The system provides advanced reporting for marketing analysis and management control, with specialized features for pharmaceutical sales representatives (ISF - Informatori Scientifici del Farmaco) including commission tracking and territory management.

 ## User Preferences